If you are looking for a design that mixes contemporary design with wood, a timber frame house may be perfect for you.

 A timber frame house is very similar to a post and beam log house.
-The simplest way to describe a timber frame home where the main horizontal structure is held up by many timber posts.
+The main structure of a timber framed home consists of horizontal timber beams, which are then supported by vertical timber posts.
 The main difference between a post and beam and a timber frame is the timbers in a timber frame are precisely cut into a square profile where post and beam is a round profile.
 Usually, timbers are seen on the interior of the home with traditional siding options covering the outside.

-Timber frame designs typically have clean lines, symmetry, and strength which allow you to push the boundaries of complex designs and style.
+Timber frame homes typically have clean lines, symmetry, and strength which allow you to push the boundaries of complex designs and style.
 We only use the highest quality Douglas-fir and western red cedar available.
-Our pre-cut timber frame log homes and cabins can be built in a couple of different ways and pack very efficiently into shipping containers, saving our customers time and money.
+Our timber frame homes and cabins can be CNC machine cut or handcrafted.
+All timbers are precisely cut, labeled and then packaged tightly into shipping containers, saving our clients time and money.

 Advantages of Timber Frame Homes

-- Flexible design options, allowing you to mix modern designs with timber.
+- Flexible design options, from a very traditional look to the most modern contemporary designs

 - Unlike a traditional full scribe log home, there is no settling of the logs which makes maintenance a lot easier.